Glencore expands bond buyback as manages debt

 In September this year, Glencore announced its first eurobond issue since the 2015 commodity price crash.
 It was heavily oversubscribed.

-This year, its share price has risen well over 150 percent and it has said it could resume dividend payments in 2017.

-"Last November, investors were shorting the bonds and the stock.
-Here we are, a year later, the bonds are very attractive.
-It underscores the demand for high-quality yield," Neuhauser said.

-But the big miners are still cautious after last year's rout and industry sources say they are likely to use the bond market first of all to strengthen their balance sheets and eventually increase dividends.
+In general, industry sources say big miners, still cautious after last year's rout, were only likely to use the bond market to strengthen their balance sheets and eventually increase dividends.
 They are seen as unlikely to embark on aggressive expansion plans.

-Glencore said in August it expected to exceed its target to cut debt, but it also took a nearly $400 million hit from a hedge on coal that has denied it the benefits of a very strong rally.

-(Reporting by Barbara Lewis in London and John Tilak in Toronto; editing by Ruth Pitchford)
+Glencore said in August it expected to exceed its target to cut debt, but it also took a nearly $400 million hit from a hedge on coal that has denied it the benefits of a very strong coal rally.
+(Reporting by Barbara Lewis; Editing by Ruth Pitchford)

+DUBLIN, Jan 26 Ireland will likely sell a 25 percent stake in state-owned Allied Irish Banks (AIB) in May or June, Finance Minister Michael Noonan said on Thursday.

+KHOBAR, Saudi Arabia/DUBAI, Jan 24 Oil and gas company Saudi Aramco has invited banks to pitch for an advisory position on what is expected to be the world's biggest initial public offering, sources familiar with the matter told Reuters on Tuesday.